h-croser/nsw-bond-cheatsheet/docs/index.md

 <summary><strong>Obtain an accurate in-going and out-going condition report.</strong></summary>

 A condition report is a document that states the condition of the property's features at the beginning and end of the tenancy, as seen by tenant and landlord/agent.
-The condition report form can be found [here](https://www.fairtrading.nsw.gov.au/help-centre/forms#Residentialtenancyforms).
+The condition report form can be found [here](https://www.fairtrading.nsw.gov.au/help-centre/forms#Residentialtenancyforms, "Fair Trading forms").

 Condition reports are a requirement for tenancies and form an important piece of evidence in many bond disputes.<br>
-It's important that you carefully review the landlord/agent's report and disagree/comment where necessary.
+It's important that you carefully review the landlord/agent's report and disagree and comment where necessary.

 </details>
 <br>